PelleLille/hsl-docs/connect.rst

 .. function:: Accept()

-  Allow IP connection to be established.
+  Allow SMTP connection to be established.

   :return: doesn't return, script is terminated